LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

 - From that point of the server will send information every frame to the client.
 The following information types exist:
     - PlayerSpawnData (Whenever a new player joined we send that information to all connected clients)
     - PlayerUpdateData (We have already implemented this one)
-    - PlayerDespawnData( Opposite of PlayerSpawnData, tells the client to delete a player)
+    - PlayerDespawnData (Opposite of PlayerSpawnData, tells the client to delete a player)
-- The client sends also inputs every frame to the server(We have already done that)
+- The client also sends inputs every frame to the server (We have already done that)

-So lets add these to our Networking Data script:
+So let's add these to our Networking Data script:
 ```csharp
 public struct PlayerSpawnData : IDarkRiftSerializable
 {